sash574/sash574/README.md

 ## Featured Projects 💻

 - Advent of Code 2025
-- Replications of Scientific Papers
+- Replications of Scientific Papers (among else, engaging with the synthetic control method and enriched with resampling and linear model selection techniques)